O N - T H E - S H O U L D E R S - O F - D E V I L S

 Chatting with the owners over coffee, they said that generally Americans were too afraid to visit.
 They think Turkey's a scary place.
 Speaking of which, a few days ago Blondie had told me, “Watch out for suicide-bombers.”
 But the reality was, these people were just living their lives like everyone else.
 Humans are fundamentally all the same.

-I chose not to take the long route back around, but climbed straight down the rocks without hesitation.
-Alone in the sun, I slowly circling in a clockwise direction that fenced off ruin.
+I chose not to take the long route back around and down, but climbed straight down the rocks without hesitation.
+Alone in the sun, in a clockwise direction, I slowly circling a the fenced-off ruin.
 It was little more than a large mound of shallow steps and disjointed stones.
 That widespread tree stood proudly where Antipas had been slain.
-Coming from the south-side, I stood above the east cliffs where the stairs had once risen up to the entrance of the Altar.
+Coming from the south-side, I stood above the west cliffs where the stairs had once risen up to the entrance of the Altar.
 Opening my backpack, I removed the stone from Berlin, and placed my offering within the fence at the base of the ruin.
 In turn, I took a new stone and tucked it away.
 Continuing, I walked 360° around the the Altar.
-I took photos for the texture over my current artwork, and soon wondered why this was the only place in the whole acropolis that had been cordoned off.
+I took photos for the texture layer of my current artwork, and soon wondered why this was the only place in the whole acropolis that had been cordoned off.
 A large group of tourist then arrived on the scene, so I departed until I could have the Throne to myself again.

 I wrote this in my journal while sitting in the amphitheater looking down to where the voices of the past had once filled this space.
 Now it was all mine.
 This world was a ruin.
 Only fragments remained.
 Just like memories of past accomplishments.
 Past loves and past violations.
 Ruins Of What Once was.
 Yet here I was.
 Here for myself.
 You can never fully appreciate all the things you've done, just as you can never truly anticipate how much more that had yet to be achieved.
 What I could grasp however, was stone.
 The stone beneath me.
 The stone I had brought here and the stone I would take away.
 Stone represented a permanence, while at the same time reflected a warning that without belief in this magick, then you too were just a stone, lifeless and unaffected.
 I wasn't a stone.
 Not yet.
 And I swore that I'd never forget.